Dafluxtech/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 5 a function that changes all lowercase letters of a string to uppercase.

 6 a function that capitalizes all words of a string.

+7 a function that encodes a string into 1337.